Bike and Barge

 Overnight accommodation is provided aboard a riverboat, a real floating hotel ready to follow you during the biking stages and welcome you aboard in the evening.
 The atmosphere is comfortable and is designed down to the smallest detail to ensure that you have an unforgettable stay.
 At dinner and in moments of relaxation, the chefs and crew treat you to a feast of flavors and aromas.
 The boat's cabins have private bathrooms and air conditioning.

-After the welcome meeting, it’s time to take your bike and start cycling on the bike path along the Marne River.
+It’s time to take your bike and start cycling through the french countryside along the Marne River.
 Continue pedaling to the 18th-century castle of Champs-sur-Marne, one of the most luxurious in the Ile-de-France region.
-The stage ends in Lagny, a small town along the Marne River, where the boat awaits you for the night.
+The stage ends back in Lagny, where the boat awaits you for the night.

-2. Riding through a land of cheese, wine and cathedrals, all the way to Meaux
+3° Riding through a land of cheese, wine and cathedrals, all the way to Meaux

 Today we continue cycling along the Marne Valley.
-You have a choice between a shorter and a longer (by about 20 kilometers) route variant, both hilly.
+You have a choice between a shorter and a longer route variant, both hilly.
 The boat awaits you at the end of the stage in the quaint town of Meaux, known for its famous “Brie de Meaux” cheese and for the magnificent Saint Etienne Cathedral, built in the 12th century in the Romanesque style and remodeled over time to acquire its present Gothic appearance.

-Again on this day you have a choice of two hilly routes, one short and one longer (by about 15 kilometers).
+Again on this day you have a choice of two hilly routes, one short and one longer.
 In the morning, you’ll leave Meaux and head for the hills of the Marne Valley.
 Peaceful forests and villages accompany you along the north and south banks of the river.
-A well-deserved tasting of Brie de Meaux and Brie Noir cheeses awaits you in Jouarre at the family-run Fromagerie Ganot.
+If you’ve opted for the longer route, you’ll cycle through the little villages of Trilport and Lizy-sur-Ourcq.

 The boat will be moored in La Ferté-sous-Jouarre or a nearby village.

-4. On the trail of the Great War, up to Château-Thierry
+5° On the trail of the Great War, up to Château-Thierry

 Today’s ride is a bit more challenging.
 After an initial stretch along the river, you enter a valley, following bucolic country roads in hilly terrain, up to a plateau.
 The boat awaits you at Château-Thierry, the scene of the 1918 battle of the same name, one of the first actions in which the U.S. expeditionary force took part.
 Along the way, you can visit the American cemetery and the war memorial near Belleau.

-5. Entry into Champagne toward Epernay
+6° Entry into Champagne toward Epernay

 Leaving behind the ruins of the castle that gave its name to the town of Château-Thierry, you make your official entry into the Champagne region, known worldwide for the French sparkling wine of the same name.
-You can choose between two route variants: a short one and a longer one (by about 15 kilometers).
+You can choose between two route variants: a short one and a longer one.
 When speaking of the history of Champagne, one cannot fail to mention the Grande Dame de la Champagne, the widow Clicquot.
 After her husband’s death in 1805, when she was only 27 years old, Madame Clicquot took over the business founded by her father-in-law and became one of the first female entrepreneurs of modern times.
 Your overnight stay is in Epernay, one of the main centers of the Champagne wine region.
 Tonight you are free to decide where to have dinner.

-6. Discovering the champagne monk in Epernay
+7° Discovering the champagne monk in Epernay

 Today is dedicated to discovering the Champagne region and the origins of its best-known product.
 We start by pedaling along the canal parallel to the Marne to reach the Ay River and then, tackling a few climbs, reach the village of Hautvillers, where the famous Dom Pérignon, a monk in the Benedictine abbey of Saint-Pierre d’Hautvillers, discovered the method of making sparkling wine in the 18th century.